 Civilian Conservation Corps

-CCC stands for Civilian Conservation Corps.
-This was a program that President Roosevelt began in 1933 to help men who were out of work.
+The Civilian Conservation Corps was a program that President Roosevelt initiated in 1933 to help men who were out of work.
 It was a time called the “Depression” when many people could not find jobs.

 The CCC was designed to build confidence and a faith in the future through worthwhile work.
 The men enrolled in the program in Warren County worked in the Allegheny National Forest building roads, planting trees, and building recreational sites.

-The men would earn $30 a month.
-Room, meals, and clothing were provided.
+The men would earn $30 a month with room, meals, and clothing provided.
 Out of the $30 earned, $25 was sent home to the enrollee’s family and the remaining $5 was spending money.

 There was a Civilian Conservation Corps camp in Warren County.
 It was on Bull Hill near Sheffield.
 There is a marker there to show the location.

-CCC projects completed in Warren County include roads within the forest area and buildings at the Farnsworth Fish Hatchery, at the Sheffield Ranger Station, and at Heart's Content.
+The CCC projects completed in Warren County included roads within the forest area and buildings at the Farnsworth Fish Hatchery, the Sheffield Ranger Station, and Heart's Content.

 Additional Resources: